evanpetzoldt/qsignups/README.md

 ![Alt text](/screens/mytable.png?raw=true "Sample Weekly Q Weinke")

 `weinke_create.py` is capable of automatically producing something like the table above.
-Unfortunately, the package that produces this relies on having a Chrome executable on the host machine, which to my knowledge isn't something we could set up on the Azure App Service.
+Unfortunately, the python package that produces this relies on having a Chrome executable on the host machine, which to my knowledge isn't something we could set up on the Azure App Service.
 In addition, I'm not sure it's possible to set up a scheduled event in an app service.
 So for now, I'm planning on setting up a scheduled run on my local machine.
 I will post instructions on doing that for those interested.

 We may be able to set that up on a free Azure VM at some point in the future.